Long service leave

-You can take your leave in one continuous period, or if your employer agrees, you can take your leave in no more than three periods of at least four weeks at a time.
+You can take your leave in one continuous period, or if your employer agrees, you can take your leave in no more than 3 periods of at least 4 weeks at a time.

 While on long service leave, you will be paid at your usual rate of pay.
 This does not include overtime, penalties, or district and site allowances.

-Public holidays and weekends are part of long service leave and do not add extra days to your leave.
+Public holidays and weekends are part of long service leave and don't add extra days to your leave.

-Your employer can require you to take your long service leave entitlement but they must give you at least two months’ notice.
+Your employer can require you to take your long service leave entitlement but they must give you at least 2 months’ notice.

-If you haven't taken your long service leave, you can get your leave paid out when you resign.
+If you have completed 10 years of continuous service and haven't taken your long service leave, you can get your credit paid out when you resign.

 - you have reached retirement age

-- your employer ends your employment for a reason other than serious misconduct, such as redundancy
+- your employer ends your employment for a reason other than serious misconduct eg. redundancy

-- you have an illness, incapacity or domestic or other pressing necessity which prevents you from being able to work.
+- due to an illness, incapacity or domestic or other pressing necessity

-To find out when you reach retirement age and can access the age pension, go to the Australian Government's Services Australia website.
+To find out the retirement age and when you can access the age pension, go to the Australian Government's Services Australia website.

-If you are unable to resolve a disagreement about your long service leave entitlements or pro-rata payments with your employer, you can take the following steps:
+If you're unable to resolve a disagreement about your long service leave entitlements or pro-rata payments with your employer, you can follow these steps:

 Step 1.
-Contact the Office of the Commissioner for Public Employment on 08 8999 4282 for help from a consultant.
+Call the Office of the Commissioner for Public Employment (OCPE) on 08 8999 4282 for help from a consultant.

 Step 2.
-If your complaint is unresolved, you can fill in the long service leave complaints form and post or email it to the Office of the Commissioner for Public Employment.
+If your complaint is unresolved, you can fill in the long service leave complaint form.

 You can contact the OCPE by mail or email: